Live at the Star Club, Hamburg: Reception

 Live at the Star Club, Hamburg is generally regarded as one of the greatest live rock and roll albums ever made.
-Recorded during his "wilderness years" following the fallout surrounding his 1958 marriage to his thirteen-year-old first cousin once removed Myra, the album showcases Lewis's phenomenal skills as a pianist and singer, which had been honed by relentless touring.
+Recorded during his "wilderness years" following the fallout surrounding his 1957 marriage to his thirteen-year-old first cousin once removed Myra, the album showcases Lewis's skills as a pianist and singer, which had been honed by relentless touring.
 He had played at Deutschlandhalle in Berlin the night before.
 In a 5-out-of-5 stars review, Milo Miles raved in Rolling Stone that "Live At The Star Club, Hamburg is not an album, it's a crime scene: Jerry Lee Lewis slaughters his rivals in a thirteen-song set that feels like one long convulsion.
 Recorded April 5th, 1964, this is the earliest and most feral of Lewis' concert releases from his wilderness years ...".
 Q Magazine commented "This might be the most exciting performance ever recorded...".
 The album was included in Mojo's "The 67 Lost Albums You Must Own!" - "[A]n unbelievably seismic document of rock 'n' roll so demonic and primal it can barely keep its stage suit on....
 It's up there with James Brown's great live albums."

 AllMusic said of the album: "Words cannot describe — cannot contain — the performance captured on Live at the Star Club, Hamburg, an album that contains the very essence of rock & roll...Live at the Star Club is extraordinary - the purest, hardest rock & roll ever committed to record...He sounds possessed, hitting the keys so hard it sounds like they'll break, and rocking harder than anybody had before or since.
 Compared to this, thrash metal sounds tame, the Stooges sound constrained, hardcore punk seems neutered, and the Sex Pistols sound like wimps.
 Rock & roll is about the fire in the performance, and nothing sounds as fiery as this; nothing hits as hard or sounds as loud, either.
 It is no stretch to call this the greatest live album ever, nor is it a stretch to call it the greatest rock & roll album ever recorded.
 Even so, words can't describe the music here — it truly has to be heard to be believed."